mwambajoakim/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 ## 05 - This function returns the number of keys in a dictionary.
 - Prototype: `def number_keys(a_dictionary):`
 - No imported module

+## 06 - This function prints a dictionary by ordered keys.
+- Prototype: `def print_sorted_dictionary(a_dictionary):`
+- Assume that all keys are strings
+- Keys will be sorted by alphabetic order
+- Only sort keys of the first level (don’t sort keys of a dictionary inside the main dictionary)
+- Dictionary values can have any type
+- No imported modules